jrhopper/uboot_serial/README.md

 No installation required, aside from Python and the pyserial package.
 The GUI has a feature for creating QR codes which requires the qrcode package.
+A portable Windows executable is available for machines without Python installations.
 ```
 pip install -r requirements.txt
 ```